mbaze/bzpack/README.md

 `E1`, `1` – Copy the next `E1` bytes to the output.

 The assumption of no consecutive literals means that if there's a literal exceeding the length of 255 (unlikely), the compression algorithm will fail.
 However, the trade-off usually pays off.
-E1X1 generally outperforms E1E1 even though the (Z80) decoder is only 6 bytes longer.
+On average, E1X1 outperforms E1E1 and the (Z80) decoder is only 6 bytes longer.

 Supported options: